ISCCTU/isc-pub-quiz/README.md

 ```
 Most of it should be self-explanatory except for the following:

-The `results.url` field is currently a Google Sheets url (File > Share > Publish to web) that will be included before the next round of questions.
-If not included, the results slide will not be included.
+The quiz will have a block of `topics_per_block` topics (e.g. 2), then a there will be a slide with a timer with `countdown_duration_minutes` to allow the teams to finish up.
+Once the time is up, it will change to a break slide, so that the organizers have time to "grade" the quizzes.
+The correct answer will be included after the break.

-The quiz will have a block of `topics_per_block` topics (e.g. 2), then a break will be inserted, so that the organizers have time to "grade" the quizzes.
-Afterwards, the correct answers are shown, followed by another set of topics.
+If the `results.url` field is not empty, results will be shown before the next round of questions.
+To find the URL of a Google Sheets table with the results, click (File > Share > Publish to web).

 ### Topics & Questions
 The list of topics for the pub quiz is defined simply by